When to visit the vet?

 The prognosis for cats with an increased heart rate due to premature labor varies depending on the cause and severity of the condition.
 If the cause is identified and effectively treated, many cats can fully recover and remain healthy.

-In cases where premature labor is caused by serious underlying conditions, the prognosis may be more cautious.
+In cases where premature labor is caused by serious underlying conditions, the prognosis may be more guarded.
 It is important that the cat is regularly monitored by a veterinarian after treatment to ensure no further complications arise.

 Prevention